Hello, everyone. Hoping to start the new year with a solid HASTAC engagement.

 Ethnographic writing involves a set of processes distinct but related to field research.
 What technological extensions may further the tasks of documenting, analyzing, articulating, and representing field observations and interactions?
 I have witnessed an emergence of blogging as field note-taking among my peers in ethnomusicology.
 My friend Lee Bidgood blogged to document his field interactions with bluegrass musicians in the Czech Republic during his time abroad while using this blog as a way to forge transnational links between him and his musician-informants, dispersed across Europe.
 Another friend Ben Tausig uses his blog Weird Vibrations as a multimedia platform to archive and analyse his photo, text, audio, and video field recordings while he is doing field work in Bangkok this year.

 Traditionally, ethnographers insert a single page map in the beginning of their monograph locating their narratives on a map.
-What happens when anthropologists investigate communities comprised of multiple sites, some on- and others off-line?
+What happens when anthropologists investigate communities that are comprised of multiple sites, some on, others off line?
 A digital map could not only encapsulate the geographical coverage of these new projects, but also articulate the intricate dynamics of contemporary social across various geographical boundaries.
 For instance, The World Musical Map project by Ozan Aksoy based at the New Media Lab at the Graduate Center of CUNY explores the rupture between audio boundaries and actual national borders.
 Also, in my dissertation, I leveraged OpenLayers, a web mapping tool, to map the Myspace friend networks of the musicians in my study.
 These visualizations enabled me to see patterns of social linkage that I hadnt anticipated.
 They also allowed me to generate more questions about ethnic belonging and transnational communities.

 So, what other digital methods could extend our capacities as ethnographic documentarians and analysts?
 What are the intellectual advantages (and disadvantages) of digitizing an otherwise live and non-mediated experience or interaction?

 Digital humanists have developed an emerging set of sophisticated theories around the issues of texualization and archiving.
-To relate to those inquiries, I find that it may be useful to consider the act of ethnographic writing as a form of textualization.
+To relate those inquiries, I find that it may be useful to consider the act of ethnographic writing as a form of textualization.
 So in the instance of articulating field data, we may be creating an archive of texts that interpret cultural practices.
-If that's the case, my digital maps make up a cultural archive that documents and interprets the songs and performances of the musicians in my project.
+If thats the case, my digital maps make up a cultural archive that documents and interprets the songs and performances of the musicians in my project.
 More flexible than conventional archive (a published journal article or book), a digital archive can be closer to life because it is akin to the practice of building a repertory from which performers and agents draw scripts, meanings, and inspirations.

-I'm interested to hear what everyone thinks about the experimental possibility and pragmatic processes of the digital mapping of social and cultural practices.
+Im interested to hear what everyone thinks about the experimental possibility and pragmatic processes of the digital mapping of social and cultural practices.
 Let's collaborate in realizing a more digitally and socially engaged digital ethnography!